lucidarch/laravel/readme.md

 And we will have `src/Services/Api/Features/SearchUsersFeature.php` and its test `src/Services/Api/Tests/Features/SearchUsersFeatureTest.php`.

-Inside the Feature class there's a `handle` method which is the method that will be called when we dispatch that feature, and it supports dependency injection, which is the perfect place to define your dependencies.
+Inside the Feature class, there's a `handle` method which is the method that will be called when we dispatch that feature, and it supports dependency injection, which is the perfect place to define your dependencies.

 Now we need a controller to serve that feature: